Hank Aaron, baseball's one-time home run king, dies at 86

 Still, Aaron never received the attention he deserved until late in his career.
 He played in only two World Series.
 He was stuck far from the media spotlight in Milwaukee and Atlanta.
 Early in Aaron's career, the press focused on outfielders like Mays, Mickey Mantle and Duke Snider, who benefited from playing in the media glare of New York City.

-"In my day, sportswriters didn't respect a baseball player unless you played in New York or Chicago," Aaron said during a 1999 interview.
+"In my day, sportswriters didn't respect a baseball player unless you played in New York or Chicago," Aaron said.
 "If you didn't come from a big city, it was hard to get noticed."

 He was much more appreciated with the passing of time.